Kuwait on Fire – 25 year anniversary

-Safety Boss’s involvement in the Kuwait fires project began in October 1990, 5 months before the retreating Iraqis army detonated explosives wired to over 700 oil wells.
+Their involvement in the Kuwait fires project began in October 1990, 5 months before the retreating Iraqis army detonated explosives wired to over 700 oil wells.
 Safety Boss joined with three US companies in devising an emergency response plan in case the Kuwait oil fields were set ablaze.

 Enough equipment to support three full crews was mobilized in Calgary AB.
 On April 5 the first of two US Air force C5 Galaxies arrived in Calgary to airlift equipment and men to Kuwait City.

 Safety Boss is a world leader in applying innovation and technology to oilfield firefighting.
 The Smokey series mobile firefighting units, developed in Canada by Safety Boss, proved extremely efficient in Kuwait.

 “We specially designed the Smokey series fire trucks and they proved to be exceptionally efficient in Kuwait.
 We were often able to move from one well to another in less than an hour.
 That paid off in multiple days over the life of the project.”
-Mike Miller
+Mike Miller.

 Traditional skid mounted pumps in hardline connections can take several hours to set up.
-With the Smokey fire trucks Safety Boss crews could move to a well and begin firefighting in 1 hour.
+With the Smokey fire trucks, Safety Boss crews could move to a well and begin firefighting in 1 hour.

 Safety Boss crews were also able to extinguish fires using up to 90% less water than with traditional methods.
 Surface water storage tanks or water trucks were quickly connected to the Safety Boss fire trucks making the construction of water sumps and pipelines unnecessary.
-Throughout the entire Kuwait operation, Safety Boss’s firefighting and well control techniques proved to be fast, efficient and safe.
+Throughout the entire Kuwait Gulf War operation, Safety Boss’s firefighting and well control techniques proved to be fast, efficient and safe.

-Air so black that even headlights couldn’t penetrate more than a few feet.
+The air was so black that even headlights couldn’t penetrate more than a few feet.
 Most of Kuwait’s damaged oil wells were ablaze sending flames hundreds of feet into the air.

 The first priority was to extinguish the flames so crews could move in and kill the wells.

-Depending on the type of fire, foam was frequently used in conjunction with dry chemicals.
-Safety Boss used 5 different types of foam including a new emulsifying type of foam that holds tremendous promise of the more traditional types.
+Depending on the type of fire, the foam was frequently used in conjunction with dry chemicals.
+Safety Boss used 5 different types of foam including a new emulsifying type of foam that holds the tremendous promise of the more traditional types.
 Safety Boss’ mobile fire trucks were a key factor in achieving success.
 The trucks could pump water directly from water tankers or surface water storage tanks.
 Flexible hoses were quickly rolled out and monitor shacks were positioned by bulldozers to shelter the front line firefighters.

-Before the assault on each well Safety Boss crews held a safety meeting to make sure everyone knew the details of the plan, what they would do and where they would be positioned.
+Before the assault on each well, Safety Boss crews held a safety meeting to make sure everyone knew the details of the plan, what they would do and where they would be positioned.
 Paramedics were close by in the event of an emergency or in case firefighters were overcome by the extreme heat.
 Once the assault on the flames began water was poured on to cool the area and extinguish ground fires.

 The fireball was driven upwards and snuffed out.
 Where water alone could not extinguish the flames dry chemicals were used to complete the job.

 With the fire out the crude oil gushed into the air raining down on the men and equipment.

 More than half the wells in Kuwait were controlled by stinging.
-Using a crane crews jammed the stinger into the wellhead and kept it firmly in place while heavy mud was pumped into the well through a kill line.
-This overcame the natural pressure in the well bore.
+Using a crane, crews jammed the stinger into the wellhead and kept it firmly in place while heavy mud was pumped into the well through a kill line.
+This overcame the natural pressure in the wellbore.

-This very large stubborn blaze was encircled by a ground fire.
+This very large stubborn blaze was encircled by ground fire.
 The wellhead was buried under a coat of coke that had built up over the nine months that the well had been burning.
-Sand was bulldozed into position near the well to reduce area of ground fire.
+The sand was bulldozed into position near the well to reduce the area of ground fire.

-Water was sprayed on to cool the coke pile and the oil soaked ground near the wellhead.
+Water was sprayed on to cool the coke pile and the oil-soaked ground near the wellhead.
 Using a track hoe, sheeted in protective steel, crews were able to clear aside the coke piles and break off the damaged wellhead.
 With the wellhead removed the flames shot straight up into the air.

 As Safety Boss continued to use water and foam to cool the area dry chemical sprays were added.
 The fireball was driven off the wellhead and the flames finally extinguished.
 The last blazing well in Kuwait was out.

 Safety Boss crews along with firefighters from 10 other countries had brought over 700 wells under control in less than 9 months.

-Safety Boss is a leader in training oilfield crews for emergency response and firefighting work.
+We are a leader in training oilfield crews for emergency response and firefighting work.

 “Safety Boss has been fighting oilfield fires and blowouts for 35 years.
 We are Canada’s most experienced company.
 One of only a handful of international companies with the skill and experience to handle even the toughest oilfield emergencies.”
 Mike Miller